 Value of the Credentials

-The certificate of achievement and letter of recognition certify that the student graduated from an institution and program whose security-related faculty, resources, curricula, and commitment were evaluated and found to be of high quality.
+The NSA Certificate and the Letter of Recognition certify that the student graduated from an institution and program whose security-related faculty, resources, curricula, and commitment were evaluated and found to be of high quality.

 Both also certify that certain courses in the student’s program have been examined and determined to meet or exceed the quality and content as defined by the NSA and DHS for cybersecurity professionals.
 The certificate further certifies that the student has taken all of the courses that satisfy the Knowledge Unit requirement.